mohan-palleti/Trending-movies/README.md

-this is a mini-app which shows trending movies and shows movies you search for .
+this is a mini-app which shows trending movies and  movies you search for .